Marie-Eve Poitras, RN, PhD

 DISCIPLINE: Nursing

 Marie-Eve Poitras (RN, PhD) holds a bachelor's degree in nursing sciences and a master’s and a doctoral degree in clinical sciences.
 She did her postdoctoral program in shared decision-making and knowledge translation in primary care and is a TUTOR-PHC alumni.
-She was a primary care nurse and a research coordinator for 8 years in a family medicine group in the Province of Quebec.
-She is now an Associate Professor at Université de Sherbrooke (Family and emergency medicine department), holds an academic CRMUS Chair on optimal professional practice in primary care, is a career FRQS Junior-2 researcher and made the Dean List for the top 10% of researchers of Université de Sherbrooke.
-She is a member of the Section of Researchers Council of The College of Family Physicians of Canada and a board member of the Canadian Family Practice Nurse Association.
-Dr. Poitras program's research is interested in nursing practice, primary care health service organization, patient-reported measures, and patient engagement.
-She is co-leading a national initiative funded by Service Canada to support the development of the scope of practice of primary care nurses in family medicine clinics.
-Her expertise allowed her to become the Canadian delegate and national co-lead of the PaRIS study of the Organisation for Economic Co-operation and Development.
-Knowledge transfer is an essential part of our programming, and our team produces relevant and attractive tools to enable knowledge users to use the results of our work.
+She is an Associate Professor at Université de Sherbrooke (Family and emergency medicine department), is a career FRQS Junior-2 researcher and made the Dean List for the top 10% of researchers of Université de Sherbrooke.
+She is a member of the Section of Researchers Council of The College of Family Physicians of Canada, co-investigator of the Canadian Primary Care Research Network and a board member of the Canadian Family Practice Nurse Association.
+Marie-Eve leads a research program aimed at supporting the integration of patient and healthcare professional perspectives in clinical and policy decision-making processes, as well as developing strategies to enhance the integration of the patient perspective among key stakeholders in the Canadian healthcare system.
+Her career combines strong clinical expertise with active research involvement.